Purple Party: Post-presidency

 At the 2022 regional and municipal elections, the Purple Party had their worst performance ever in their electoral history as the party failed to achieve office at this level.

-In Congress, the party remained ambivalent in the impeachment processes against Pedro Castillo.
-In August 2022, congressman Edward Málaga refused to join the Integrity and Development caucus, leaving the Purple Party with only two representatives.
-Four months later, Susel Paredes announced she was quitting the party, leaving only Flor Pablo as the only purple congressman so far.
+The party’s initial three congressional representatives remained ambivalent in the impeachment processes against Pedro Castillo throughout his ill-fated presidency, taking varying stances that caused controversy.
+In August 2022, representative Edward Málaga refused to join the Integrity and Development caucus, leaving the party with only two representatives.
+Four months later, Susel Paredes announced she was quitting the party to join First The People – Community, Ecology, Liberty, and Progress, leaving Flor Pablo as the only purple representative in Congress until her resignation from the party in February 2024.

+In the aftermath of Pablo’s exit from the party, a wave of members quit the party to join Marisol Pérez Tello and Pablo’s new political project, Lo Justo por el Perú, party which in turn failed to register on time at the National Jury of Elections in order to participate of the 2026 general election.
+Subsequently, Lo Justo was annexed by First The People – Community, Ecology, Liberty, and Progress, currently the political harbor for former Purple Party members.